-During the months of September and October the sixth graders are deliberately split into three heterogeneous groups.
-After observing and working with the students for about six weeks, the three math teachers then divide the students into three ability-based groups, with the flexibility to create groups of any class size as well as any ability.
+At the start of the year, the sixth graders are deliberately split into three heterogeneous groups.
+After observing and working with students, the three math teachers then divide students into three ability-based groups, with the flexibility to create groups of any class size as well as any ability.
 The makeup of the students in the specific sixth grade drives the groupings.
 The low group has a smaller class size, works at a slower pace, and offers reinforcement of some basic computation skills.
 The high math group requires more independence and resilience, works at a quicker pace, and pushes into some other areas like operations with different number bases and algebraic fractions.